Top 10 Things Business Travelers Want From Hotels

 No matter what type of services a business traveler needs, they should be fast and effective.
 Room service should arrive within 30 minutes.
 Dry-cleaning and shoeshine services should be available overnight.
 Business travelers are often working on short timeframes, flying into a city one day and flying out the next.
 There’s no time to waste when it comes to getting a meal or getting an outfit ready for the next day.

 One of the greatest challenges with life on the road is staying healthy.
 Airports are packed with tempting fast food options, and business dinners often include cocktails and red meat.

 So, look for hotels that provide healthy dining options — and preferably via room service.
 Most business travelers love to have healthy breakfast, lunch and dinner options to help balance out what they’re eating in airports and with clients or colleagues.

 8. Easy Fitness Opportunities

 It’s not enough to just have a fitness center.
-That fitness center must be spacious, easy to find and well maintained.
+Business travelers want that fitness center to be spacious, easy to find and well maintained.